What is an Optician?

 - Creating a project team for the practical implementation of the training course, by May/June 16 (Done!)

 - Raising funds for the training and setup costs, the workshop and the teaching room by August 16.
 At the moment some US$100,000.00 is still needed to meet the budget of US$160,000.00.

-Any support you can give for this initial launch of the Optician Training Project which will restore or improve the eye-sight of hundreds of people, can be given by clicking on the Donate button below.
+Any support you can give for this initial launch of the Optician Training Project which will restore or improve the eye-sight of hundreds of people can be given by clicking on one of the Donate buttons on this page.